Aliases for SMARCD3 Gene

 GeneCards Summary for SMARCD3 Gene

 SMARCD3 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily D, Member 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Metabolism.
+Among its related pathways are Prostate Cancer and Regulation of cholesterol biosynthesis by SREBP (SREBF).
 GO annotations related to this gene include receptor binding and transcription coactivator activity.
 An important paralog of this gene is SMARCD1.

 UniProtKB/Swiss-Prot for SMARCD3 Gene